chuchunf/leetcode-scala-3/src/main/scala/backtracking/backtracking.md

 - **n** is the target value to stop the recursion
 - **buffer** keep track of current partial result as of **current**
 - **result** to store all solutions identified
+- **no returns** as all states are managed via parameters during recursive calls

 As all recursive functions, the helper function contains two parts, first part breaks the recursion when we identify a successful solution
 ```scala
 case num if num == n => result.addOne(buffer.foldLeft(mutable.ListBuffer[String]()) { case (b, i) => b.addOne(".".repeat(n).updated(i, 'Q')) }.toList)
 ```
-Otherwise, identify all possible next candidates and call the helper function recursively
+Otherwise, **identify all possible next candidates and call the helper function recursively**
 ```scala
     case _ => for (i <- 0 until n if !buffer.contains(i) && !buffer.zipWithIndex.foldLeft(false) { case (r, (v, idx)) => r || (i - (current - idx)) == v || (i + (current - idx)) == v }) {
       buffer.addOne(i)